Euphorbia peplus: Medicinal uses

 The plant's sap is toxic to rapidly replicating human tissue, and has long been used as a traditional remedy for common skin lesions.
 The active ingredient in the sap is a diterpene ester called ingenol mebutate.

 A pharmaceutical-grade ingenol mebutate gel has approval from the US Food and Drug Administration for treatment of actinic keratosis.

 In Germany, recent studies have linked Euphorbia peplus with the virtual elimination of squamous cell skin cancer.

+Other uses

+Euphorbia peplus was formerly eaten as famine food in Poland, the whole plant, including the root, being prepared by boiling in milk.